awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits-MS.md

 + Use the instance classes shown in [DB instance class support for RDS Custom for SQL Server](#custom-reqs-limits.instancesMS)\.
 The only storage types supported are solid state drives \(SSD\) of types gp2 and io1\.
 The maximum storage limit is 16 TiB\.
 + Make sure that you have a symmetric encryption AWS KMS key to create an RDS Custom DB instance\.
 For more information, see [Make sure that you have a symmetric encryption AWS KMS key](custom-setup-sqlserver.md#custom-setup-sqlserver.cmk)\.
 + Make sure that you create an AWS Identity and Access Management \(IAM\) role and instance profile\.
 For more information, see [Creating your IAM role and instance profile manually](custom-setup-sqlserver.md#custom-setup-sqlserver.iam)\.
 + Make sure to supply a networking configuration that RDS Custom can use to access other AWS services\.
-For specific requirements, see [Configuring IAM and your VPC](custom-setup-sqlserver.md#custom-setup-sqlserver.iam-vpc)\.
+For specific requirements, see [Configure networking, instance profile, and encryption](custom-setup-sqlserver.md#custom-setup-sqlserver.iam-vpc)\.
 + The combined number of RDS Custom and Amazon RDS DB instances can't exceed your quota limit\.
 For example, if your quota is 40 DB instances, you can have 20 RDS Custom for SQL Server DB instances and 20 Amazon RDS DB instances\.

 ## DB instance class support for RDS Custom for SQL Server<a name="custom-reqs-limits.instancesMS"></a>